Tiburonboy/Symbolic-modified-nodal-analysis/book_backup/readme.md

-This folder will hold archived versions of the HTML book, _Symbolic Modified Nodal Analysis using Python_.
+This folder containes archived versions of the source material for the HTML book, _Symbolic Modified Nodal Analysis using Python_.
+You will find JupyterLab notebooks, markdown and png files in the achive.
 Previously, backup copies were held in the repository for the book.
-They have been moved here to keep the GitHub page repository uncluttered so that eventually **git** can be used to push updates to the page.
+They have been moved here to keep the GitHub page repository uncluttered so that eventually **git** can be used to push updates to the the book's GitHub page.

 History of Backups.